Frequently Asked Questions

 Grants and scholarships.
 I find the fee quite high for me to participate.
 Is there a possibility for grants, scholarship or discounts?

-Neither TermNet nor the hosting university can offer stipends or grants.
+Neither TermNet nor the hosting organization or university can offer stipends or grants.
+Thanks for your understanding.

 Discount.
 But we offer a 20% discount for members of TermNet, AILIA and EAFT.
 Discounts are not cumulative, they cannot be combined nor be applied retroactively.
 Participants need to provide proof of eligibility for the reduced fee categories.
 No discounts on exam fees.